-Our audit quality reviews are carried out internally each year to assess the quality of the audit work, in our audit department which includes financial services audit and corporate audits performed across all of our offices.
+Our internal monitoring programme is carried out on a continuous basis to ensure any quality issues are monitored and addressed in a timely manner and our aim for continuous improvement is achievable.
+Our reviews assess the quality of the audit work in our audit department which includes financial services audit and corporate audits performed across all of our offices.
 The reviews are risk focused and review teams are selected from outside the business sector under review.
 Reviews cover all office locations of the firm.